Let’s get right to it. The most dependable way to get a truly free domain name is to bundle it with a web hosting plan.

 - Stick with a .com if possible.
 It’s still the most recognizable and trusted by users.
 Be flexible with the name, not the extension.

 - Verify what’s included.
 SSL should be free via Let’s Encrypt.
-Domain privacy is free at some registrars but not all hosts—budget for it if needed.
+Domain privacy is free at many registrars, but not all hosts—budget for it if your plan doesn’t include it.

 - Test support early.
 Ask a pre-sales question during your trial window.
 Slow or canned replies are a red flag.